Szabolcs Molnár - violin

-Abaadongo Adontanga – dancer, backing singer and dorgo player
+Abaadongo Adontanga – dancer, backing vocals and dorgo

-Ayuune Sulley – Sinyaka, backing singer, kologo player
+Ayuune Sulley – Sinyaka, backing vocals, kologo player

 Gemeka Akligilalatanda – guluku drums, dundun drums